vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-k`

-By default, `vic-machine` generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.

-If you set the `no-tls` option, `vic-machine` does not create certificates.
-Set the `no-tls` option if you do not require certificate-based authentication between the virtual container host and the Docker client.
+Set the `no-tls` option if you do not require certificate-based  TLS authentication between the virtual container host and the Docker client.
 If you use the `no-tls` option, you connect Docker clients to the virtual container host via port 2375, instead of via port 2376.

 <pre>--no-tls</pre>

-If you use the `no-tls` option, you connect Docker clients to the virtual container host via port 2375, instead of via port 2376.

 ### `cert` ###